terintealexandrin18/exptrack/README.md

     14: Click "Connect" once you choose the repository.
     15: Click on Enable automatic deployment and/or deploy manually.
     16: Click on Deploy.

+## Credit

+Media:

+- [ASCII ART](https://www.asciiart.eu/text-to-ascii-art) - Used to generate the title of the app "Expense Tracker".
+- [WEBFX](https://www.webfx.com/tools/emoji-cheat-sheet/) - Used to copy the emojy into my code.

+Code:
+- The inspiration was from [this youtube link](https://www.youtube.com/watch?v=HTD86h69PtE&t=2s)
+- [STACKOVERFLOW](https://stackoverflow.com/) - used to gain a better understanding of the code I was implementing.
+- [W3SCHOOLS](https://www.w3schools.com/python/) - used to find new Python functions and get some inspiration.
+- Code Institute team for bits of advice.

+## Acknowledgments

+- Marcel has provided valuable tutoring, offering guidance, feedback, and support, while also addressing key points discussed during our meetings.
+- My wife for taking the time to check the website and providing me with valuable feedback.
+Her input was truly helpful.
+- Code institute team for support and advice.